m2lines/convection-parameterization-in-CAM/CAM_mods/README.md

 # CAM mods

 This directory contains the modifications to the CESM/CAM source code that need to be made in order to run the NN parameterisation in CAM.

+This work is based on CESM v2.1.5.
+There are notable changes to the CAM source for CESM v2.2 that will require revisions to these files in future.

-They should be placed in
+The source modifications should be placed in
 ```
 my_cesm_sandbox/cime/scripts/<testcase>/SourceMods/src.cam/
 ```
 where they will be picked up during the build process for compilation and override any CAM source files with the same name.

 The modifications here consist of:

-- Adding a select case structure to

 - `physpkg.F90` - modified to provide a select case structure for `'YOG'` to call the parameterisation scheme.
 - `phys_control.F90` - modified to read filenames from namelist and broadcast.